BestTimesToVisit.com Logo

 RegioJet Bus

-This is arguably the most popular and convenient way to reach Český Krumlov from Prague, offering a comfortable and direct journey.
-The buses are modern, often equipped with Wi-Fi and entertainment systems, making the 2.5-3 hour trip quite pleasant.
+This is arguably the most popular and convenient way to reach Český Krumlov from Prague or other major Czech cities.
+The buses are modern, comfortable, and offer amenities like Wi-Fi and onboard entertainment.

 FlixBus